padus/shelly/garage_door_opener/readme.md

 3. Add four Hubitat callbacks so that the Shelly switch can notify Hubitat when either the internal relay or the external Reed switch changes state.<br>
     The URLs accept both real IP addresses (for example: http://192.168.32.16:39501/contact/0/on/) or, if you have an internal DNS capable of resolving them, hostnames (for example: http://hubitat1.localdomain.com:39501/contact/0/on/).<br><br>
-    Assuming your Hubitat hub IP address is 192.168.32.16, the URLs should be as follow:<br>
+    Assuming your Hubitat hub IP address is 192.168.32.16, the four URLs should be as follow:<br>

     BUTTON SWITCHED ON: http://192.168.32.16:39501/contact/0/on/<br>
     BUTTON SWITCHED OFF: http://192.168.32.16:39501/contact/0/off/<br>
     OUTPUT SWITCHED ON: http://192.168.32.16:39501/relay/0/on/<br>
     OUTPUT SWITCHED OFF: http://192.168.32.16:39501/relay/0/on/<br>

-    Note: don't forget to selecte the "Enabled" checkbox before saving each URL:
+    Note: don't forget to select the "Enabled" checkbox before saving each URL:

     <img src="https://github.com/mircolino/shelly/raw/main/garage_door_opener/images/04_contact_on.png" width="40%" height="40%"><br>
     <img src="https://github.com/mircolino/shelly/raw/main/garage_door_opener/images/05_contact_off.png" width="40%" height="40%"><br>